SorensenD/SLGDS/README.md

   The folder ErrataNotes contains errata and notes.
 The errata are pdf files named after chapter (first two digits) and after their chronological order of discovery (second two digits), starting with the first reported error.
 For example, errata0302.pdf is the second reported error (in terms of time of discovery) that belongs in chapter 3.

   The notes in folder ErrataNotes are pdf files with comments, clarifications or additions of themes discussed in the book.
-The notes are labelled after chapter (first two digits) and after their order of creation (second two digits).
+The notes are labelled after chapter (first two digits) and after their chronological order of creation (second two digits).
 For example, note0402.pdf is the second note related to a subject discussed in chapter 4.